leedaeho1188/leedaeho1188/README.md

 </p>

 <p>
   👋 Hi there!
-I'm a <br>Frontend Developer</br> with <br>2 years of experience</br>, currently diving deep into web development using <br>Next.js</br> and <br>TypeScript</br>.
+I'm a <b>Frontend Developer</b> with <b>2 years of experience</b>, currently diving deep into web development using <b>Next.js</b> and <b>TypeScript</b>.
 Passionate about creating intuitive and dynamic user interfaces.
 Always eager to learn and take on new challenges!
 </p>

 <p>